trimstray/nginx-admins-handbook/README.md

 ###### Debugging Symbols

-Debug symbols helps obtain additional information for debugging, such as functions, variables, data structures, source file and line number information.
+Debugging symbols helps obtain additional information for debugging, such as functions, variables, data structures, source file and line number information.

 However, if you get the `No symbol table info available` error when you run a `(gdb) backtrace` you should to recompile NGINX with support of debugging symbols.
 For this it is essential to include debugging symbols with the `-g` flag and make the debugger output easier to understand by disabling compiler optimization with the `-O0` flag: